 There are many options for outdoor activities on Table Mountain and are regularly enjoyed by local and international visitors all year round.
 Our Table Mountain information guidebook provides you with everything you need to know about Table Mountain in Cape Town.
 From hiking and cable car tours to all about the animals and plants that call this mountain their home.
 You are about to embark on a glorious mountain that stands a whopping 1085m tall above sea level, surrounded by unpredictable weather patterns and the intriguing elements of Mother Nature.
 Clearly, this is no average tourist destination and careful planning and research are by all means necessary for an ultimate Table Mountain experience.

-Whether you are hiking or taking the cable car it’s important for you to understand the influence that the weather has on a trip up Table Mountain in Cape Town.
-The cable car does not run in strong winds and it’s best to visit on a day with good visibility and clear skies.
-This can be accomplished with careful planning and fine-tuning your itinerary.
-Always try to plan your trip up Table Mountain in Cape Town earlier into your holiday to accommodate for any unforeseen weather conditions allowing time to reschedule your trip if need be.
+Whether you are hiking or taking the cable car, it’s important for you to understand the influence that the weather has on a trip up Table Mountain in Cape Town.
+Always try to plan your trip up Table Mountain in Cape Town earlier into your holiday to accommodate for any unforeseen weather conditions allowing time to reschedule your trip if needed.

-Hiking up Table Mountain in Cape Town is a more adventurous option and you’ll get to witness a lot more of the phenomenal sightings that make this mountain the very famous landmark it is today.
+Hiking up Table Mountain is an adventurous option, and you’ll get to witness a lot more of the phenomenal sightings that make this mountain.
 However, with that said, no matter how you decide to make your way up, you’ll be visiting one of the most beautiful places on earth.
-This Table Mountain information guidebook is designed to aid you in planning your perfect trip.
+The Table Mountain information guidebook is designed to aid you in planning your perfect trip.